ModelOriented/treeshap/README.md

 the reasons why most users use them simply like black-boxes.
 But, how can they know whether the prediction made by the model is reasonable?
 `treeshap` is an efficient answer for this question.
-Due to implementing an optimised alghoritm for tree ensemble models, it calculates the SHAP values in polynomial (instead of exponential) time.
+Due to implementing an optimised algorithm for tree ensemble models, it calculates the SHAP values in polynomial (instead of exponential) time.
 This metric is the only possible way to measure the influence of every feature regardless of the permutation of features.
 Moreover, `treeshap` package shares a